explosivegaming/scenario/README.md

 ## Explosive Gaming

-Explosive Gaming (often ExpGaming) is a server hosting community with a strong focus on [Factorio](factorio) and games with similar themes.
+Explosive Gaming (often ExpGaming) is a server hosting community with a strong focus on [Factorio][factorio] and games with similar themes.
 We are best known for our weekly reset Factorio server with a vanilla+ scenario.
 Although our servers tend to attract the more experienced players, our servers are open to everyone.
 You can find us through our [website], [discord], or the public server list with the name ExpGaming.

 ## Use and Installation

-1) Download our [git repository](stable-dl) for the stable release.
-For the latest features you can download our [dev branch](experimental-dl).
+1) Download our [git repository][stable-dl] for the stable release.
+For the latest features you can download our [dev branch][experimental-dl].
 See [releases](#releases) for other major releases.

 2) Extract the downloaded zip file into your Factorio scenario directory:
     * Windows: `%appdata%\Factorio\scenarios`